-An apparent life-threatening event (ALTE) is a set of symptoms in an infant that cause the caregiver to believe the child may be dying or has died.
-It may include disturbed breathing, change in color, choking or gagging.
-Cardiopulmonary resuscitation (CPR) may be needed at the time of the event.
+A brief resolved unexplained event (BRUE) is a set of symptoms in an infant that cause the caregiver to believe the child may be in distress or danger.
+BRUE lasts less than 1 minute and includes one or more of the following:

 Family Doctor—American Academy of Family Physicians

 ALTE and BRUE.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/pediatrics/miscellaneous-disorders-in-infants-and-children/alte-and-brue.
 Updated February 2017.
 Accessed December 21, 2017.

 Brief resolved unexplained event (BRUE).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T909988/Brief-resolved-unexplained-event-BRUE.
 Updated October 9, 2017.
 Accessed December 21, 2017.

 Tieder JS, Bonkowsky JL, Etzel RA, et al. Brief resolved unexplained events (formerly apparent life-threatening events) and evaluation of lower-risk infants.
 Pediatrics.
 2016;137(5)e20160590.

 Last reviewed December 2017 by EBSCO Medical Review Board Kari Kassir, MD